eneim/Swipecards/README.md

 **Adding buttons** is easy.
 Get the top card listener and trigger manually the right or left animation.
-On the end of the animation the above listeners (e.g. removeFirstObjectInAdapter) will be triggered depending on the direction.
+On the end of the animation the above listeners (e.g. onExited) will be triggered depending on the direction.

 ```java